tonytvo/blog-generator/content/blog/practical-guide-oop-summary/index.md

 "Writing code is the process of working your way to the next stable end point, not the end point itself"

 **"DRY makes sense when it reduces the cost of change more than it increases the cost of understanding the code"**

+"metrics are fallible but human opinion is no more precise.
+Checking metrics regularly will keep you humble and improve your code"

+"shameless green is defined as the solution that quickly reaches green while prioritizing understandability over changeability."

+"it doesn't dispute that DRY is good, rather, it believes that it is cheaper to manage temporary duplication than recover from incorrect abstractions."

 # References
 https://github.com/keyvanakbary/learning-notes/blob/master/books/99-bottles-of-oop.md